CSE482Winter2021/Team-NaviBuzz/README.md

 - Work with Navisens to record data for multiple levels
 - Lidar sensor integration
 - Save path data to a cloud rather than just locally
+- Have clearer state changes for various screens, ie. recording, recording stopped, loading
+- Compute heading from the new points created not the phones heading

 ## User Manual